 - WWDC 2019: Apple's Project Catalyst brings iPad apps to the Mac (ZDNet)

-Which devices will support macOS Catalina?
+Which devices support macOS Catalina?

 Apple has gone to great lengths to ensure that macOS Catalina works well with not only the latest hardware versions in its desktop and mobile computing line, but also that it performs just as admirably on older hardware with little to any loss of functionality between the two.
-This is a list of the Mac hardware requirements by model that will officially support Apple's latest operating system.
+This is a list of the Mac hardware requirements by model that officially supports Apple's latest operating system.